 • Try breathing exercises [7] – the pursed lip breathing technique can help you deal with shortness of breath

 There is no set time for how long an asthma attack lasts.
-As a guideline, you might only have a mild asthma attack for a matter of minutes before you manage to get your symptoms under control and they begin to ease off.
+As a guideline, you might only have a mild asthma attack for minutes before you get your symptoms under control and they begin to ease.

 If you have severe asthma, an asthma attack can last longer, from hours to days.
-Severe asthma is harder to get under control and often doesn’t respond in the same way to medications as mild asthma.
-A severe asthma attack is a medical emergency and you need to call for help for emergency help straight away.
+Severe asthma is harder to control than mild asthma and often doesn’t respond in the same way to medications.
+A severe asthma attack is a medical emergency and you need to call for help for emergency help right away.

 When you experience an asthma attack, your airways narrow and it gets more difficult to breathe.
 An asthma attack can come on slowly and gradually, for example, if your usual symptoms aren’t so well controlled or if you’ve not been using your preventer inhaler as regularly as you should be.
 If you’ve got an upper airway infection [9] then this can also trigger an asthma attack.